m42-health/healthbench/README.md

 This will generate two output files in the working directory:

 - `full_metrics_all.json`: Contains overall scores and detailed results across all themes and rubric axes in the complete HealthBench dataset.
-- `full_metrics_hard.json`: Contains results focused on the more challenging subset of examples (HealthBench Hard), including scores across critical dimensions.
+- `full_metrics_hard.json`: Contains results focused on the more challenging subset of examples (HealthBench Hard).

 These files provide granular insights into how the model performs in both general and difficult medical scenarios.